sebspain/sebspain.github.io/group/index.md

 ###PhD Students

 ####University of Nottingham

+#####Giovanna Sicilia
+Project: DNA responsive materials for drug delivery and imaging

-Giovanna Sicilia (co-supervised by Cameron Alexander)
+Co-supervised by Cameron Alexander

+#####Nora Francini
+Project: Polymeric coatings for systemic delivery of viruses

-Nora Francini (EPSRC CASE Award with PsiOxus Therapeutics.
-Co-supervised by Cameron Alexander and Beppe Mantovani)
+EPSRC CASE Award with PsiOxus Therapeutics.

+Co-supervised by Cameron Alexander and Beppe Mantovani.

+#####Lee Moir
+Project: Development of an externally activated drug delivery system

+AstraZeneca/EPSRC DTC Student.

-Lee Moir (AstraZeneca/EPSRC DTC Student.
-Co-supervised by Cameron Alexander and Jon Aylott)
+Co-supervised by Cameron Alexander and Jon Aylott.